 How Skybox is Improving Vulnerability Prioritization

-At the Skybox Research Lab, our team of analysts daily scour more than 30 security data sources and investigates more than 700,000 sites, including in the dark web.
+At the Skybox Research Lab, our team of analysts daily scour dozens of security feeds and sources and investigate sites in the dark web.
 With this research, the Lab provides insight to active and available exploits, vulnerabilities being packaged in ransomware, exploit kits and other tools in used by various attackers.

 The Research Lab has its own vulnerability catalog, which includes CVE vulnerabilities.
 But roughly 10 percent of this catalog also covers vulnerabilities with no CVE ID, including many on technologies in the IoT domain.
 This gives Skybox users a more complete scope of the vulnerabilities that could threaten their security.
 With the added intelligence of how vulnerabilities are being targeted in the wild, the Research Lab provides much needed context to improve prioritization in terms that put vulnerabilities posing an imminent threat at the top of your to–do list.